Super Monkey Ball: Legacy

 As of December 8, 2006, the franchise has sold 4 million copies.

-A 2006 study conducted by the Beth Israel Medical Center found that surgeons who played Super Monkey Ball for 20 minutes prior to performing a surgical drill finished slightly faster and made fewer mistakes.

 The iOS version in 2008 was one of the first games on the App Store and was the best selling app on launch day.

 In 2009, Edge ranked the first Super Monkey Ball #39 on its list of "The 100 Best Games To Play Today".
 Writing in 1001 Video Games You Must Play Before You Die, Christian Donlan described Super Monkey Ball as "one of Sega's grade-A triumphs".
 An enhanced engine of the GameCube games was used in F-Zero GX, which was critically acclaimed and Nintendo considered a step forward for the franchise.
 The developers of Super Monkey Ball went on to make the Like a Dragon series.

 When commenting on the differences of the franchise between the GameCube games and the Wii entries with Banana Blitz and Step & Roll in a Tokyo Game Show 2009 interview, Toshihiro Nagoshi stated that they were made easier for kids and families.
 However, he stated that if they got the chance, they definitely would like to go back and make a game in the style of the old games that particularly the fans overseas want.
 Due to the older demographic of the PlayStation Vita, the difficulty for Super Monkey Ball: Banana Splitz was made more on par with the GameCube entries.

+In 2015, the mobile games were removed from App Store and Google Play and thus are now considered lost media.

 The 2020 battle royale game Fall Guys: Ultimate Knockout has been described as "Super Monkey Ball for the Fortnite generation" by Tom Wiggins of Stuff magazine.

+In 2023 the emulator touchHLE was released, supporting the 2008 original iOS version of the game.